SERC-Lv3IT-Unit19-Labs/Lab-ESP8266-Using-HC-SR04-Ultrasonic-Sensor/README.md

     ![pin diagram](assets/Wemos-D1-Mini.png)

-2. Open the [hc-sr04-distance-sensor](arduino/hc-sr04-distance-sensor/hc-sr04-distance-sensor.ino) sketch and run it.
+2. If using Arduino IDE: Open the [hc-sr04-distance-sensor](arduino/hc-sr04-distance-sensor/hc-sr04-distance-sensor.ino) sketch and run it.

+   If using MicroPython: Import the contents of the micropython folder onto the D1 mini.
+Run the [`distance.py`](micropython/distance.py) script.

 3. Open the serial monitor and check that the sensor is working correctly. ![serial monitor button](assets/serial-monitor-button.png)